 Above/Below the fold

-Okay, let’s just talk a little bit about ‘the fold’ itself.
+Let’s start with defining ‘the fold’ itself.
 What is it and where is it?
 The origin of this division came from the world of print.
 The upper half of the front page of the newspaper where the most enticing news or photographs are placed is called above the fold.

 In web design above the fold is considered as a portion of webpage that is visible without scrolling.
 You’ve probably heard the mantra: put all the key information up top (as well as the CTAs) and the minor down below.